How to Build a Chat or Messaging App: The Ultimate Guide

 Another significant risk in creating a chat app is the possibility that your team will sink significant time and resources into a product that ultimately doesn’t function as expected.
 Performance issues detract from the real-time experience of instant messaging, with perceptible latency, undelivered messages, or app crashes frustrating users.
 The worst-case scenario involves rewriting or refactoring huge swaths of code, diverting valuable dev resources, and incurring massive unplanned costs.
 Preventing such issues requires both the right architectural decisions and the right infrastructure from the beginning.

 Ideally, features and updates should be developed in parallel to avoid unnecessary dependencies, where a problem with one feature breaks another.
 One way to achieve parallel development is to build or integrate a unified API back end, with which each individual component communicates.
-A proven third-party solution can go a long way toward ensuring a reliable, high-performing chat experience.
+A proven third-party solution can go a long way toward ensuring a reliable, high-performing chatting experience.

 Scalability